 The wetland is strategically located in the centre of a range of reserves.
 To the west the towering limestone bluffs are the dominant feature and most of the escarpment is secured as DOC’s scenic reserves.
 To the east the Kahurangi National Park extends into the Southern Alps and creates the backdrop and catchment for the wetland.
 Originally the waters drained through the wetland, then south to the Patarau River.
 Early settlers attempted to drain the northern area by creating drainage ditches flowing into the Whanganui Inlet, but this proved largely unsuccessful and it has always been too wet for pasture.

-For more detailed information about the use of the house please click here.
+For more detailed information about the use of the Lodge please click here.

 How to Get There